 This effort was organized into four structured process sequences, including: analysis; training design; training development; and possible future pilot testing.
 The first three sequences were funded as Phase I of the project.
 The effort began with a job task analysis to identify new items that were not covered in the existing 1994 curriculum.
 The development included periodic meetings with the industry technical group to explain progress and to solicit suggestions and direction.
 Training module materials underwent technical editing.
 Phase II of the project (pilot testing) was planned.

-Model curriculum and supporting materials that can be easily adopted by the many motorcoach companies that offer CDL driver training for candidate motorcoach drivers.
+Model curriculum and supporting materials that can easily be customized by the many motorcoach companies that offer specialized training for CDL drivers who are candidates to become motorcoach drivers.

-January 2013: Met with Bus Industry Safety Council (BISC) at American Bus Association Convention.
+January 2013: Met with the Bus Industry Safety Council (BISC) at the American Bus Association (ABA) Convention

 June 2014: BISC meeting